Apply for a banner consent

 - The banner/bunting shall be placed so as to avoid undue obstruction and interference with users of the highway and shall not block sight lines.
 Where the banner/bunting is erected over any part of the highway it shall be at least 5.2m clear of the highest point of the highway (including a publicly maintainable precinct, or similar) or 3.5m clear of the highest point of a footway or similar and must be securely fixed in such a manner so as to restrict undue movement

 - The banner/bunting shall be designed and erected with due regard to a comprehensive risk assessment.
 Such risk assessment shall take particular account of the erection, maintenance and removal of the banner/bunting and the effect of and on all types of traffic that will pass under or nearby the banner/bunting.
-Proof of compliance with such may be required by the Highway Authority prior to granting the licence and at any point in the duration of the licence
+Proof of compliance with such may be required by the Highway Authority prior to granting the consent and at any point in the duration of the consent

-- The erection, removal and maintenance of any banner/bunting shall be signed and guarded at all times, in accordance with the requirements described in Chapter 8 of the Traffic Signs Manual.The Highway Authority may require signing and guarding proposals prior to the approval of the licence
+- The erection, removal and maintenance of any banner/bunting shall be signed and guarded at all times, in accordance with the requirements described in Chapter 8 of the Traffic Signs Manual.The Highway Authority may require signing and guarding proposals prior to the approval of the consent

 - No part of the highway shall be excavated without obtaining the prior express and specific permission of the Highway Authority